 As a result, the National Weather Service has issued multiple heat advisories and red flag warnings across LA county and the surrounding areas.

-This heat will also come with the potential to break some records.
+This heat will also come with the potential to break some additional records.
 Some of these forecast temperatures have Long Beach feeling like summer when most people are sharpening their skis to hit the slopes!

 Stay tuned to WeatherNation where we'll keep tracking these temperatures in Southern Cali throughout this week.